Parents of 9-year-old who went missing on New York camping trip received ransom note before daughter was found, governor says | KRDO

 (CNN) — Charlotte Sena, the 9-year-old girl who went missing while on a camping trip at a New York state park two days ago, has been found safe and a suspect has been detained, authorities said Monday evening.

-Before she was found, Charlotte’s parents received a ransom note at their home, New York Gov. Kathy Hochul told CNN Monday evening.
+Before she was found, Charlotte’s parents received a ransom note at their home, New York Gov. Kathy Hochul told CNN’s Anderson Cooper on Monday evening.

-Hochul told CNN’s Anderson Cooper the note had fingerprints on it, which assisted authorities in tracking down a suspect and ultimately finding Charlotte.
-Hochul said the suspect’s fingerprints were already in a law enforcement database, but she did not elaborate on any prior case the suspect had been involved in.
+At a late-night news conference, the governor outlined the meticulous work by authorities after they found the note – and the crucial piece of evidence that led to a break in the case.

-“I have to caution that this is still very much a live investigation,” she said.
-“And as more information that can be confirmed is available, we’ll get it out there.”
+Hochul said the break in the case came around 4:20 a.m.
+ET Monday when the suspect drove to Charlotte’s parents home and put a ransom note in the mailbox.

 “They were checking all the different cell phones that have been in the vicinity of this park,” she said.
-Authorities also had information from those who came to the park as campers because they had to register.
+Authorities also had information from those who came to the park as campers because they had to register and people there for the day paid an entrance fee.

 “So, you could start circling around possible suspects based on the cell phone data, who is in the park and also then ultimately, the ransom note,” she said.